"Activation Warning Alert" pop-up scam removal instructions

-"Activation Warning Alert" is a scam run by rogue webpages.
-It warns users of threats present on their device, supposedly detected by Windows Security.
-It must be emphasized that this scheme has no actual connection to Microsoft.
-This scam urges users to call a fake technical support number, as well as share their Windows account and operating system details.
-Most visitors to deceptive websites, which run "Activation Warning Alert" and similar scams, usually access them inadvertently.
-They get redirected by intrusive adverts or by PUAs (Potentially Unwanted Applications), already infiltrated into the device.
+"Activation Warning Alert" is a scam run by rogue web pages.
+It warns users of 'threats' present on their device, supposedly detected by Windows Security.
+Note that this scheme has no connection to Microsoft.
+The scam urges people to call a fake technical support number and share their Windows account and operating system details.
+Most visitors to deceptive websites, which run "Activation Warning Alert" and similar scams, usually access them inadvertently - they are redirected by intrusive ads or Potentially Unwanted Applications (PUAs) already infiltrated into the device.

-When a "Activation Warning Alert" scam webpage is visited, the first thing users see is a pop-up window.
-The text presented in this window states that the server is requesting their username and password to be provided.
-The pop-up claims that this server has found suspicious activity, originating from a harmful virus.
-It alleges that a system file is missing, due to this - system failure is imminent.
-Users are instructed to call an illegitimate Microsoft Helpline, which is "toll-free".
-The message further scares users that restarting/rebooting the computer will result in partial or full data loss and utter failure of the system.
-Above the fields, wherein users' are to provide their account details, it is written that their credentials will be sent using basic authentication on a connection that is not secure.
+When a "Activation Warning Alert" scam web page is visited, users first see a pop-up window stating that the server is requesting their usernames and passwords.
+The pop-up claims that the server has found 'suspicious activity' originating from a harmful virus.
+It alleges that a system file is missing and, due to this, system failure is imminent.
+Users are instructed to call a bogus Microsoft Helpline, which is "toll-free".
+The message further attempts to scare users that restarting/rebooting the computer will result in partial or full data loss and complete failure of the system.
+Above the fields (where users must provide their account details), it is stated that their credentials are being sent using basic authentication on a connection that is not secure.
 Another pop-up on the right of the page informs users that "Windows Activation Error 0xC004FC03" has occurred.
-Said error is preventing Windows activation, as the product key has been used for another device (it is implied that users are using a pirated version or their activation key has been used for piracy purposes).
+This error is apparently preventing Windows activation, as the product key has been used for another device (it is implied that other parties are using a pirated version, or their activation key has been used for piracy purposes).
 The window states that if users believe this is not the case, they can enter their Windows activation key and retry activation.
-The background page instructs not to ignore this critical alert and call the provided number.
-It attempts to prevent users from closing the deceptive site, by proclaiming that doing so will result in access to the computer being disabled.
-The fake threat behind this error is allegedly a "pornographic Spyware and virus".
-To increase users' alarm, the scam informs them that communication and social media account logins/passwords, financial account credentials and other important data is being stolen.
-This can be avoided, if users call the technical support, which will provide assistance with the threat removal.
-Schemes like "Activation Warning Alert" are designed solely for the purpose of generating revenue for the cyber criminals behind them.
-This can accomplished in a variety of ways.
-For example, the fraudulent tech support number can have high fees, even if it is claimed otherwise.
+The background page advises people not to ignore this critical alert and call the number provided.
+It attempts to prevent users from closing the deceptive site, by proclaiming that doing so will lead to access to the computer being disabled.
+The bogus threat behind this error is allegedly "pornographic Spyware and a virus".
+To heighten users' alarm, the scam informs them that communication and social media account logins/passwords, financial account credentials and other important data has been stolen.
+This can be avoided if users call technical support, which will supposedly provide assistance with the threat removal.
+Schemes such as "Activation Warning Alert" are designed solely to generate revenue for the cyber criminals responsible.
+This can accomplished in various ways.
+For example, the fraudulent 'tech support' number might have high fees, even if it is claimed otherwise.
 Additionally, users may be charged for fake services rendered.
-They can also be pushed into downloading/installing/purchasing untrustworthy or malicious content.
-Any websites that claim to detect threats/issues present in visitors' devices cannot be trusted, as no website can perform such detections.
-If a scam webpage cannot be exited by closing the browser tab/window, the Task Manager should be used to terminate the browser process.
-However, when reopening the browser, users should not restore the previous session.
-If it is restored, then the deceptive site will be reopened as well (or one that initially redirected to the scam).
+They can also be encouraged into downloading/installing or purchasing untrusted or malicious content.
+Any websites that claim to detect threats/issues present on visitors' devices cannot be trusted, since no website can perform such detections.
+If a scam web page cannot be exited by closing the browser tab/window, Task Manager should be used to terminate the browser process, however, when reopening the browser, do not restore the previous session.
+If restored, the deceptive site will be reopened (or the site that initially redirected to the scam).

-As mentioned in the introduction, deceptive/scam sites are typically accessed via redirects caused by PUAs.
-These apps often look legitimate and entice users into installation with offers of "useful" and "beneficial" features/functions.
-Rarely do the features work as promised and in most cases - they are utterly nonoperational.
-Instead of working as advertised, unwanted applications generate redirects to various untrustworthy and malicious pages, run intrusive advertisement campaigns, hijack browsers and track sensitive data.
-The latter ability is possessed by most PUAs, regardless of their other specifications.
-These apps monitor users' browsing activity and gather their personal information (IP addresses, geolocations and real-life personal details).
-This private data can then be shared with third parties (not unlikely, cyber criminals), intent on misusing it for financial gain.
-To summarize, PUAs can lead to browser/system infiltrations and infections, severe privacy issues, financial losses and even identity theft.
-To ensure device and user safety - all suspicious applications and browser extensions/plug-ins must be removed immediately.
+As mentioned, deceptive/scam sites are typically accessed via redirects caused by PUAs.
+These apps often seem legitimate and entice users to install with them offers of "useful" and "beneficial" features/functions.
+The features rarely work as promised and, in most cases, are nonoperational.
+Rather than working as advertised, unwanted applications generate redirects to untrusted and malicious pages, run intrusive advertisement campaigns, hijack browsers and track sensitive data.
+The latter capability is possessed by most PUAs, regardless of their other specifications.
+These apps monitor users' browsing activity and gather their personal information (IP addresses, geolocations and other details).
+This private data is then shared with third parties (often, cyber criminals) intent on misusing it for financial gain.
+To summarize, PUAs can lead to browser/system infiltration and infections, serious privacy issues, financial loss and even identity theft.
+To ensure device and user safety, remove all suspicious applications and browser extensions/plug-ins immediately.